-The Center for Systematic Reviews on Health Policy and Systems Research (SPARK) at the American University of Beirut (AUB) is one of four Systematic Review Centers on Health Policy and Systems Research and the first of its kind in the Region.

-The Center is a joint collaboration between the Faculty of Health Sciences (FHS) and the Faculty of Medicine (FM).
+The Center for Systematic Reviews on Health Policy and Systems Research (SPARK) at the American University of Beirut (AUB) is a joint collaboration between the Faculty of Health Sciences (FHS) and the Faculty of Medicine (FM).
 SPARK Center was appointed as the General Secretariat of the Global Evidence Synthesis Initiative (GESI).

 SPARK specializes in the production of high-quality and timely systematic reviews and rapid reviews that respond to health policy and systems research priority issues at the national and the regional level.
-SPARK also invests in developing individual and institutional capacity in the Region in conducting systematic reviews and rapid reviews of Health Policy and Systems Research.
+SPARK also invests in developing individual and institutional capacity in the region in conducting systematic reviews and rapid reviews of health policy and systems research.